Why You Should Never Let a Provider Generate or Store Your Private Key

 The public key enables others to encrypt messages to you.
 The private key enables only you to decrypt them.

-If a provider ever touches your private key, even once, the system transitions from zero-trust to trust-required.
+If a provider ever touches your private key, even once, the system transitions from zero-access to trust-required.

 Client-Side Key Generation Delivered by the Provider Isn't Trustless